-Venice feels like it shouldn’t exist.
-Beautiful floating palaces of stone surrounded by a network of canals.
-Here are some of the best things to do in Venice for your first visit!
+Venice is one of Italy’s most picturesque cities.
+Beautiful floating palaces of stone surrounded by an ancient network of canals.
+Here are some of the best things to do in Venice!

 Venice is one of the most popular Italian cities for tourists, even with all the other beautiful & historic places there are in Italy.